rokucommunity/rooibos/docs/index.md

 ### Async tests

 Rooibos runs in sync mode.
 Due to scenegraph limitations, we can't use observefield.
-We can workaround this though, using `AssertAsyncField`
+We can workaround this though, using `assertAsyncField`

 This assert allows you to wait on a field set on a task, or some other async manipulated object.
 Use as such:

 ```
   netTask = createObject("roSGNode", "NetworkTask")
-  m.AssertAsyncField(netTask, "output")
+  m.assertAsyncField(netTask, "output")
 ```

 the framework will then check if the output field has changed, every 500 ms for 10 tries